jjjilot/314/README.md

   - be able to optimize C code with respect to instruction counts, unpredictable branches, and memory-access patterns.
   - be able to implement a basic direct-mapped caching solution.

-Taught by Dr. Eric D. Wills at University of Oregon
+Taught by Dr. Eric D. Wills at University of Oregon.